thrutheframe/Donki_project/README.md

     - parts have to be printed flat as much as possible.
     - support should be minimal with very little cleaning/post work.
     - use basic geometry to optimise print time and path.
-2. All parts can be printed in under 4hrs @ 0.4mm nozzle, 50mm/s speed, 0.2mm layer height.
+2. Individual parts can be printed in within 1-2hrs @ 0.4mm nozzle, 50mm/s speed, 0.2mm layer height.
 3. Use existing parts that are easily sourced;
     - BMG / clone gears
     - M3 screws, etc